syncfusion/xamarin-docs/Xamarin/ListView/Getting-started.md

 ## DataSource

 The [DataSource](https://help.syncfusion.com/cr/xamarin/Syncfusion.DataSource.DataSource.html) gets the raw data and processes data operations such as sorting, filtering, and grouping in SfListView.
-The data source of the ListView is set using the `ItemsSource` attribute.
+The data source of the ListView is set by using the `ItemsSource` attribute.

 {% tabs %}
 {% highlight xaml %}